 I’m pretty certain that our family’s propensity to minimize celebrations comes straight from my gene pool.
 I’m so low-key, I basically suck any joy out of the holiday hoopla.

 I am not a big shopper.
 I’m not very fashionable, and I don’t really accessorize (I never even got my ears pierced).
 My one splurge is books, and I don’t want anyone choosing my reading material, thank you very much.

 I also hate the pressure of procuring gifts for other people.
 What if they already have it?
 What if they don’t like it?
 What if they don’t need it?
 When I need to buy a gift, I text my friend who works at a gift shop and have her pick it out for me.
 Sometimes, she even delivers the goods, already wrapped, to my house.
 I would not want to be responsible for putting others in this predicament.

 And maybe the biggest reason why I’m not big on gift-giving or receiving is that I’m so lucky.
-While I was never showered with gifts as a child, I never wanted for anything and if I needed something, my parents didn’t wait until a big occasion to get it.
+While I was never showered with gifts as a child, I never wanted for anything.
+And if I needed something, my parents didn’t wait until a big occasion to get it.
 We’ve taken the same approach with our kids.
-When special occasions roll around, it’s impossible to identify what they’ve been dying for because they either already have it or because whatever they wanted is not even on their radar any more.
+When special occasions roll around, it’s impossible to identify what they’ve been pining for because they either already have it or because whatever they wanted is no longer on their radar.

 Each year, my husband asks me what I want for Mother’s Day, and I always say that I don’t want anything.